mkdecisiondev/devdocs/aws/lambda-api-gateway/lambda-api-gateway.md

 ## How to Develop Lambda Functions that Interact with API Gateway

 When developing Lambda functions that API Gateway calls, it is important to think about what you're using in your callback.
-In general, it's best to not call back a string like in the Lambda function used in the example above (`cb(null, 'Hello from Lambda');`).
+In general, it's best to not call back a string like in the Lambda function used in the example above (`callback(null, 'Hello from Lambda');`).
 Instead, you should callback a JSON response object, such as this:

     const response = {
       statusCode: 200,